pownedjojo/grid_trading_bot/README.md

 ## What is Grid Trading?

-Grid trading is a type of trading strategy that involves placing buy and sell orders at predefined intervals above and below a set price.
-The goal is to capitalize on normal price volatility in the market, buying low and selling high.
+Grid trading is a trading strategy that places buy and sell orders at predefined intervals above and below a set price.
+The goal is to capitalize on market volatility by buying low and selling high at different price points.
+There are two primary types of grid trading: **arithmetic** and **geometric**.

-### Simple Example
+### **Arithmetic Grid Trading**

+In an arithmetic grid, the grid levels (price intervals) are spaced **equally**.
+The distance between each buy and sell order is constant, providing a more straightforward strategy for fluctuating markets.

+#### **Simple Example**

 Suppose the price of a cryptocurrency is $3000, and you set up a grid with the following parameters: